How Long Can a Car Battery Last While Playing Radio?

 The answer is yes, some people do that.
 However, it is not advisable.
 You may wonder, why?

 Your radio can drain your car battery if you use it while the engine is off.
-In order to keep your battery alive for a long time, it needs to be charged after some time.
+In order to keep your battery alive for a long time (you can try this one keep your battery alive: Battery Tender Plus Automatic Battery Charger and Maintainer), it needs to be charged after some time.
 Your engine always keeps the battery charged.

 When you run it with starting the engine it will eventually get drained after some time.
 So, the question is, how long can a car battery last while playing radio?